 Rhode Island has a state-run program that provides temporary disability insurance (TDI) for employees, paid for by a special tax withheld from employees' pay.
 Rhode Island was the first state to provide a TDI program for employees.

 Eligible employees who are unable to work due to illness, injury, or pregnancy can get a cash benefit to partially replace their lost wages.
 The TDI program is operated by the Rhode Island Department of Labor and Training.
 (Some states have a program for SDI, or short-term disability insurance, but Rhode Island's program is called TDI.)

-You are eligible for Rhode Island TDI payments if you made at least $9,300 in the year before you apply for TDI (or in between 15 months ago and 3 months ago, which is called your based period).
-If you didn't earn this amount, you can be eligible if you fulfill the following three requirements, the last of which is a bit complicated.
+You are eligible for Rhode Island TDI payments if you made at least $14,700 in the year before you apply for TDI (or between 15 months ago and 3 months ago, which is called your base period).
+Or, if you didn't earn this amount, you can be eligible if you fulfill the following three requirements, the last of which is a bit complicated.

-You are able to collect a weekly payment of between $72 and $736, for a maximum of 30 weeks.
-You will get paid for the waiting period (for claims filed after 6/30/2012).
-TDI payments are tax-free.
+You are able to collect a weekly payment of between $114 and $1007, for a maximum of 30 weeks.

 The number of weeks your benefits will continue depends on your base period earnings and weekly benefit amount.

-You may not collect unemployment benefits at the same time you're collecting TDI.
+You can't collect unemployment benefits at the same time you're collecting TDI.
 You can collect TDI while your workers' comp claim is pending, but the TDI payments may be taken out of any workers' comp settlement you eventually get.